-- How large is the data provider market, and how is it segmented today?
+- How large is the DaaS market, and how is it segmented today?
 What is the future opportunity?

-- Who/what are the leading data providers, brokers, and marketplaces, what are the areas of differentiation, and why are they important?
+- Who/what are the leading data providers and marketplaces, what are the areas of differentiation, and why are they important?

-- How is third-party data being collected, curated, and used in predictive and prescriptive applications, especially cognitive applications?
+- How is third-party data being collected, curated, and used in predictive and prescriptive applications and other workflows?